jayesh49/jayesh49/README.md

 <!-- ![](https://komarev.com/ghpvc/?username=jayesh49&color=green&style=for-the-badge) -->

 Data is today's fuel.
 The sheer power of data drove me to initiate my journey into the mysterious world of Data Science.

-Like many others, my initial interest lay in Java programming, I was fascinated by building logic for simple programming problems.
-I realized my passion upon switching to Data analytics.
 Data Science has been my major point of interest for a year now, and my zest lies majorly in Machine Learning.
 I find it easy to code in Python, but I never limit myself to learning Python just for Data science.
-I am currently in the 7th semester of my B. Tech. degree in Artificial Intelligence(AI).
+I am currently in the 7th semester of my B. Tech. degree in Electronics And Communication.

 - 🔭 I’m currently working on Data Science & Machine Learning.

-- 🌱 I’m currently learning Data Science,AWS,Data Engineering
+- 🌱 I’m currently learning Data Science,AWS,Python

 - 👯 I’m looking to collaborate on Projects,Tech Articles

-- 💬 Talk to me about Python, JavaScript, Freelancing Opportunites, Open Source
+- 💬 Talk to me about Python, Freelancing Opportunites, Open Source

 - 😄 Words that describe me - Self-motivated, Focused, Hardworking & curious.